ASHARANI-MG/InsuranceCost-Prediction/README.md

 The project is developed using multiple linear regression algorithm

-Pyqt5 is used for frontend
+Pyqt5 is used for frontend and jupyter notebook to run the code

 Dataset-insurance.csv